rems-project/read-dwarf/README.md

 (compiled at O0 and O2 optimisation levels) evaluate to the same machine state (given a simulation relation) and compute branch tables for indirect jumps.
-We intend to build upon this foundation of features to handle all more functions, by incorporating information from higher-levels, inferring types and pointer- provenance, inferring simulation relations automatically, and supporting concurrency models for Arm v8.
+We intend to build upon this foundation of features to handle all more functions, by incorporating information from higher-levels, inferring types and pointer-provenance, inferring simulation relations automatically, and supporting concurrency models for Arm v8.

 ## Dependencies